terence223/sql-query-parse/README.md

 ## How to run it at local
 1. `docker-compose up --build`
 2. you can see the frontend page at `localhost:5173`
+3. you can see unit tests at console when you run docker

 ## How to deploy to AWS ECS
 1. install ecs-cli